PrudhviRajMukiri23/Assig-1/k6-performance/test-cases/README.md

 ### Authentication

-Since all of Unikey's endpoints require authentication, before running a test, you must provide your `client id` and `client secret` so that they can be used at run-time to generate an access token.
+Since all of endpoints require authentication, before running a test, you must provide your `client id` and `client secret` so that they can be used at run-time to generate an access token.

 The convention in this project is to create a `secrets.json` file in the `scripts` directory with the following structure: